Dip Belts aren't just for dips.

 Specialty Exercises With a Dip Belt

-Belt squats allow you to add volume and variation to your squat training and train around upper body injuries or limitations (shoulder, back, elbow, wrist) -- and they offer a different challenge than traditional squatting, due to the constant resistance.
+Belt squats allow you to add volume and variation to your squat training and train around upper-body injuries or limitations (shoulder, back, elbow, wrist)—and they offer a different challenge than traditional squatting, due to the constant resistance.
+Learn more in belt squat exercise.

 NEWSLETTER SIGNUP